Azure/azure-sdk-for-python/doc/dev/tests.md

 ```
 The `AzureTestCase` class has the ability to define a client by passing in the client object and the account URL, without having to worry about identity.
 Test files should not import `azure.identity`, the `self.create_basic_client` will take care of loading environment variables and creating the default credentials.

 The test infrastructure heavily leverages the `assert` keyword, which tests if the condition following it is true, and if it is not the program will raise an `AssertionError`.
 When writing tests, any uncaught exception results in a failure, from an assert or from the code itself (ie. `TypeError`, `ValueError`, `HttpResponseError`, etc.).
 The assert statements are testing that all the exected properties of the returned object are not `None`, and the last two assert statements verify that the tested properties are a given value.
 The last two lines of the test use a [context manager](https://docs.python.org/3/library/contextlib.html) used from the `pytest` library that tests whether the following block of code will raise a certain exception.
+The `client.get_schema('a' * 32)` is expected to fail because it does not exist, and we expect this test to raise an error that is an instance of `HttpResponseError`.

 ## Run and record the test